ObothA/Dev-Up-Space/README.md

 Welcome to the dev-up mentorship program.
 This will be our main material.
 The structure of this material requires you to be entirely self-driven.
 Stick through to the very end and you will come out a junior developer.
 A developer non-the-less.
 This is new information to you.
-It will feel strange and complex, but with repetition as you grow in your career, they will get normal.
+It will feel strange and complex, but with repetition as you grow in your career, it will get normal.
 So take heart.
+Also, take this slow; one step at a time...

 ## Intro to Computer Science